Raj3717/Raj3717/README.md

 - 💻 &nbsp; Data Scientist at **Optum**.
 - 👨🏻‍🎓 &nbsp; Master's Degree in Computer Science.
-- 🎧 &nbsp; Fueled by the power of Rock.
+- 🎧 &nbsp; Fueled by the power of Rock 🎸.

 <h3> 🤝🏻 &nbsp;Connect with Me </h3>